 To complete or re-take your position specific training, follow the instructions here: Position Specific Training.

-BALOO - On any given overnight event, at least one adult is required to have completed Basic Adult Leader Outdoor Orientation.
-BALOO training is held twice per year, in the fall and the spring, and consists of an online prerequisite course as well as an in person outdoor course.
-View Details
+BALOO - On any given overnight Cub Scout event, at least one adult is required to have completed Basic Adult Leader Outdoor Orientation.
+BALOO training is typically held twice per year, in the fall and the spring, and consists of an online prerequisite course as well as an in person outdoor course.

-Details regarding other training opportunities can be found on the Seneca Waterways Council training page, as well as the BSA Supplemental Training page.
+Additional details regarding training opportunities can be found on the Scouting America Training page.